zdravkov/kendo-docs/getting-started/web/grid/data-binding.md

 title: Bind the Grid to Remote Data
 page_title: Bind Kendo UI jQuery grid to remote data | Kendo UI Grid Documentation
 description: This article will explain how to use Kendo UI Grid widget in your web application and bind it to remote data.
+previous_url: /howto/bind-the-grid-to-remote-data
 ---

-# How-To: Bind the Grid to Remote Data
+# Bind the Grid to Remote Data

 Love them or hate them, grids are a staple of user interfaces.
 While jQuery has made UI engineering remarkably easier on most of us, the grid is still a very iffy scenario when designing for the web.

-I have used jqGrid in the past on a few projects.
-While I was fundamentally satisfied with it, I was always a bit taken back at how much code it took to create a simple grid.
-I also experienced serious lag in the browser when dealing with larger recordsets.
-I'm also not a huge fan of composing html inside your JavaScript, which is the standard way to render a row in most jQuery grids.

 Fortunately, the [Grid](http://demos.telerik.com/kendo-ui/web/grid/index.html) makes this much easier on us.
 With to the rapid templating engine that is included with Kendo UI, and the built-in datasource, we can get up and running with our grid very quickly.